feilfeilundfeil/Cyanic/README.md

         ... you logic here if failed ...
     }
 )
 ```

-### UICollectionView related Core Concepts
+## Core Concepts of implementing a UICollectionView powered by Cyanic
 * * *
-Set up for implementing the reactive UICollectionView provided by Cyanic is a little more complex than setting up
+Set up for implementing the reactive UICollectionView provided by Cyanic is a little more complex than setting up a regular UIViewController.
-CyanicViewController.
 But we will continue to work hard on making it as simple as possible.
 The following literature breaks down each
-unit in implementing ComponentViewController correctly as well as some convenience with the help of [Sourcery](https://github.com/krzysztofzablocki/Sourcery) 🌈.
+step in implementing a ComponentViewController correctly as well as some convenience with the help of [Sourcery](https://github.com/krzysztofzablocki/Sourcery) 🌈.

 ### ComponentCell
 * * *
-ComponentCell is a UICollectionViewCell that leverages the power of [LayoutKit](https://github.com/linkedin/LayoutKit).
+ComponentCell is a UICollectionViewCell subclass that leverages the power of [LayoutKit](https://github.com/linkedin/LayoutKit).
 It simply calls the
-necessary logic to be performant on the main thread.
+takes a ComponentLayout, tells it to perform size and arrangement calculations in a background thread then tells it to make the subviews in its `contentView` on the
+main thread asynchronously.
 You probably won't need to subclass this.

 ### ComponentLayout
 * * *
 ComponentLayout is an protocol that conforms to Layout from [LayoutKit](https://github.com/linkedin/LayoutKit).
 Any custom layout you define
-must conform to this to be usable by a Component.
+must conform to this protocol to be usable by a Component.
 Please read up on how to use LayoutKit [here](https://layoutkit.org).
 It's super easy to
-pick up, more performant than AutoLayout, and calculations can be done in a background thread.
+pick up, more performant than AutoLayout, and size calculations can be done in a background thread.

 The ComponentLayout defines what subviews are displayed on the ComponentCell.
-It sizes and places those subviews, and it styles
+It sizes and arranges those subviews within a root UIView
-those subviews based on the Component's properties.
+(in our case, the `contentView` of ComponentCell), and it styles those subviews based on the Component's properties.
+It also defines the size of the `contentView`
+in the ComponentCell.

 ### Component
 * * *
 A Component is the UI specific data model that defines the characteristics of the content to be displayed on the ComponentCell.
 Components
-are created in the `buildComponents` method of ComponentViewController.
+are created in the `buildComponents` method of ComponentViewController and added to the mutable `ComponentsController`.

 Some requirements when creating custom Components:
-* Must have a unique `id`
+* Must have a unique `id`.
 * Must be `Hashable` (for the diffing aspect of the framework).
 The Component protocol already conforms to Hashable.

 ### ComponentViewController